 The applicant has incorporated PDF TT-3 to help reduce impacts on roadways in the project area that operated at high levels of service.
 Under PDF TT-3, the applicant would follow guidelines outlined in the WATCH manual to help ensure that traffic is minimally impacted on all roadways accessed during construction of the project.
 PDF TT-3 would also reduce the potential for cumulative impacts because project construction traffic would be scheduled for off-peak hours to the extent possible.
+Additionally, as described above, the applicant would be required to obtain an Encroachment Permit from the City of Temecula, which requires the approval of construction drawings and traffic control plans for work that would occur on public streets.
 Therefore, impacts under this criterion would be less than significant.